 EDU 1013 Introduction to Education This course surveys the teaching profession, the field of education, and the University of the Ozarks Pat Walker Teacher Education Program conceptual framework.
-Students will examine the field by looking at the responsibilities of an educator, the importance of student diversity, the historical foundations of education, the laws that have shaped education, and the future of education.
+Students will examine the field by looking at the responsibilities

 EDU 1113 Theories of Human Learning This course provides students with an introduction to the role of the teacher with an emphasis on how students learn.
 The course focuses on the study of the nature and scope of educational theory as it relates to human learning.
-The course provides prospective education majors with the opportunity to explore the profession from different theoretical perspectives, such as cognitive, situative, and behavioral learning approaches, brain research and motivation.
+The course provides prospective education majors with the opportunity to explore the profession from different theoretical perspectives, such as cognitive and behavioral learning approaches, brain research and motivation.
 Students come to understand how people develop cognitively, socially and emotionally and how individuals learn.
 Students also consider how diversity impacts learning in the school context.
 This course allows students to combine an in-depth analysis of self, foster higher levels of critical reflection, learn theories and concepts in educational psychology and participate in field experiences to enhance connections between theory and practice.